-Delicious T1D friendly burrito bowls to cook at home
+Delicious type 1 diabetes-friendly burrito bowls to cook at home

-If these recipes don’t fit your dietary requirements, jump on down to the “modifications” section of this page to see our recommendations for how you can adapt them to fit your needs.
+If these recipes don’t quite fit your dietary requirements, see the “modifications” section at the bottom of this page to find out how you can adapt them to fit your needs.

 For the chicken